open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

     source ~/.bashrc
     ```

-  If steps below don't work, check if you are using any mirror, if you did, try this:
+  If steps above don't work, check if you are using any mirror, if you did, try this:
   ```shell
     rm .condarc
     conda clean -i